ryanjbaxter/ribbon-retryer/README.md

 # Usage

 Run the app by executing `./mvnw spring-boot:run`.
-Hit http://localhost:8080.
-Every other time you hit this URL you will get an error page.
-To understand why this is happening you can take a look at `RetryerService.getContent` method.
+Hit http://localhost:8080 and you should see the same content as if you went to http://example.com.

+Lets take a look at the code executed when you hot the root of the webapp.
+Most of the heavy lifting happens in `RetryerService`.

 ```
 @Service